certtools/intelmq/docs/user/installation.rst

                    certat/intelmq-full:1.0

 **ATTENTION** Using networks requires better understanding of how docker works.
 Not recommended for End-Users.
-Alternativly you can use `Docker Networks <https://docs.docker.com/engine/tutorials/networkingcontainers/>`_.
+Alternatively you can use `Docker Networks <https://docs.docker.com/engine/tutorials/networkingcontainers/>`_.

 .. code-block:: bash